Consortium Agreements & Enrollment Partnerships

 Standard Consortium Agreement: Taking Classes At a Host Institution

-Click the links below to download and complete the required forms.
-Make sure to return the Authorization to Transfer Credit form to the Registrar and the Consortium Agreement to the Office of Financial Aid.
+To process a consortium agreement, you must submit the forms below.
+Return the Authorization to Transfer Credit to the Registrar and the Consortium Agreement to the Office of Financial Aid.

 -